Agbode-Milan/jannicetagoe/README.md

-This is the repository for Jannice agoes Porftolio website
+This is the repository for Jannice Tagoes Porftolio website